-Winter Montenegro was not open to everyone - this is understandable, for various reasons, most of us can afford only one vacation a year and strive for it to be in the summer.
-But if you just can’t take a vacation in the summer, and you want to escape somewhere, change the situation, relax your body and soul, arrange a gastronomic holiday for yourself, take great pictures ... this list goes on and on! – then Montenegro is glad to welcome you in winter.
+Not everyone has seen Montenegro in winter –, which is understandable.
+For various reasons, most of us can only afford one vacation a year and strive for it to be in the summer.
+But if you absolutely can't take a summer vacation, but you desperately want to get away, get a change of scenery, relax your mind and body, indulge in a culinary feast, take stunning photos… the list goes on! –, then Montenegro welcomes you in winter too.

-Many people know and have been to Montenegro in the summer, swam in the cleanest bays and basked in the gentle (and sometimes scorching!) sun in mid-July.
-But winter Montenegro was not open to every eye - this is understandable, for various reasons, most of us can afford only one vacation a year and strive for it to be in the summer.
-But if you just can’t take a vacation in the summer, and you want to escape somewhere, change the situation, relax your body and soul, arrange a gastronomic holiday for yourself, take great pictures ... this list goes on and on! – then Montenegro is glad to welcome you in winter.
-In winter, you can’t swim here, but otherwise I see only pluses!
-I will list them below and attach colorful photos of Montenegro in winter to confirm the thesis that holidays in Montenegro in winter are a real find for romantics!
+Many people know and have visited Montenegro in the summer, swimming in pristine bays and basking in the gentle (and sometimes scorching!) sun in mid-July.
+But not everyone has experienced winter Montenegro.
+This is understandable: for various reasons, most of us can only afford one vacation a year and strive for it to be in the summer.
+But if you simply can't take a summer vacation, but you desperately want to escape, get a change of scenery, relax your mind and body, indulge in a culinary feast, take stunning photos… the list goes on!
+Then Montenegro welcomes you in winter too.
+Swimming is all you need in winter, but otherwise, I see only positives!
+Below I'll list them and include colorful photos of Montenegro in winter to support my thesis that a winter vacation in Montenegro is a true find for romantics!

 The pier in Porto Montenegro (Tivat) is not empty even in winter